 Meaning, sites like ABCMouse.com were built with the goal of being a pure online destination.
 Yes there is learning, yes the environment models a classroom, but getting kids to learn online has been the primary purpose.

 On the other hand, look at our Virtual Tech Camps.
 They are taking elements of the in-person summer camp experience, and putting them online for kids to enjoy and benefit from.
 This means the instruction and student interaction that would normally take place physically at camp is now “picked up and moved to” an online learning platform.
 Same goes for a virtual after-school program, and even virtual tutoring.

-Using the example above, ABCMouse.com wouldn’t be considered “virtual learning” but would definitely fall more in the bucket of “eLearning” and could be considered a provider of online learning tools for kids.
+Using the example above, ABCMouse.com wouldn’t be considered “virtual learning” but would definitely fall more in the bucket of “eLearning” and could be considered a provider of EdTech tools for kids.
 I’d also consider code.org to be an eLearning portal.

 As mentioned in the definition above, you typically see “remote learning” attached to corporate training methods, and less with kids and online learning.

 So, imagine a sales organization with teams of reps across the country.
 With remote learning, all can access online training and materials, regardless of physical location.